Denis5161/CodableValue/README.md

 ## How to Use
 The wrapped property must implement `Encodable` on its own.

+`@CodableValue` can encode/ decode the following types:
+- images (UIImage & NSImage)
+- colors (UIColor & NSColor)
+The property wrapper is designed very transparent to the API user.
+Optionals work with the same property wrapper.

 Declare a property wrapper on a property that you wish to use.
 For example:
 ```swift
 @CodableValue var image: UIImage?